 Gluckstein Advocacy Prize

 This is a competition to award the Sir Louis Gluckstein Prize for the best advocate at the Inn, and is open to current BPTC students and pupil barristers.
-The competition will be held on TBC.
-Those who participate and stay for at least another two rounds following knock out will be accredited with one Qualifying Session.
+The competition will be held on Saturday 12th May 2018.

 Lincoln's Inn Debating Shield

 This is an internal debating competition to find the top debating team in the Inn.
-Team selection will be held at the last Debating Club meeting of Hillary term.
-Participants must attend this Debating Club Workshop should they wish to be selected for the finals.
+Team selection was held at the Debating Club meeting taking place on Monday 5th March.
+Participants must have been selected at this Debating Club Workshop for the finals.

-The finals of the Debating Shield will be held at the Inn on TBC.
+The finals of the Debating Shield will be held at the Inn's rooms at 33, Chancery Lane on Tuesday 24th April 2018.

 Lincoln’s Inn Internal Mooting Competition

 This competition is in the format of a moot court.
 It consists of three rounds, spread across the academic year.
 Prospective participants must submit a skeleton argument, and if selected, attend each subsequent round to which they progress.
-These will be held during mooting club meetings in the Michaelmas (First Round), Hilary (Semi-Finals), and Easter (Final), terms.
+These will be held during mooting club meetings in the (First Round - Tuesday 23rd January), (Second Round - Tuesday 27th February), the final (Final Round - Monday 26th March).
+This years winner was Tadhgh Barwell O'Connor and our runner up was Jennifer Wright.

 The factual scenario for each round involves making an appeal on two separate grounds, either in the Court of Appeal or in the Supreme Court.
 There are two sides in each appeal: Appellant and Respondent.
 Each side is represented by a Senior and a Junior Counsel.
 Thus, each participant deals with one ground of appeal, making submissions under it.
 The Competition Handbook for last year can be found here.